-We teach our pupils to do their best in their exams, yet we also encourage them to develop a broad range of interests outside of their core academic subjects with our variety of co-curricular activities.
+We teach our pupils to do their best in their exams, yet we also encourage them to develop a broad range of interests outside of their academic curriculum with our variety of co-curricular activities.

-At Berkhamsted, we believe our students develop through the struggle to achieve good results, whether in the classroom, on the sports pitch or on the stage.
+At Berkhamsted, we believe our pupils develop through the challenge to achieve good results, whether in the classroom, on the sports pitch or on the stage.

 We do not shield our pupils from difficulties, rather we believe they develop by learning to fail as well as to succeed.